 master The user command can be run virtually anywhere provided a location of the running buildmaster.
-The option -master argument is of the form MASTERHOST:PORT . username PB connection authentication that should match the arguments to Command-lineUserManager. passwd PB connection authentication that should match the arguments to Command-lineUserManager. ор There are four supported values for the option -op argument: add, update, remove, and get.
+The option -master argument is of the form MASTERHOST : PORT . username PB connection authentication that should match the arguments to Command-lineUserManager. passwd PB connection authentication that should match the arguments to Command-lineUserManager. op There are four supported values for the option -op argument: add, update, remove, and get.
 Each are described in full in the following sections. bb_username Used with the option $-op=update$ option, this sets the user's username for web authentication in the database.
-It requires option $-bb_password$ to be set along with it. bb_password Also used with the option $-op=update$ option, this sets the password portion of a user's web authentication credentials into the database.
+It requires option $-bb_password$ to be set along with it.

+bb_password Also used with the option $-op=update$ option, this sets the password portion of a user's web authentication credentials into the database.
 The password is first encrypted prior to storage for security reasons. ids When working with users, you need to be able to refer to them by unique iden- tifiers to find particular users in the database.
 The option $-ids$ option lets you specify a comma separated list of these identifiers for use with the user com- mand.
-The option $-ids$ option is used only when using option $-op=remove$ or option $-op=get$ .

-Users are known in buildbot as a collection of attributes tied together by some unique identifier (see Users).
+The option $-ids$ option is used only when using option $-op=remove$ or option $-op=get$ . info Users are known in buildbot as a collection of attributes tied together by some unique identifier (see Users ).
 These attributes are specified in the form {TYPE}={VALUE} when using the option -info option.
-These {TYPE}={VALUE} pairs are specified in a comma separated list, so for example:

---info=svn=jdoe,git='John Doe <joe@example.com>'

-The option -info option can be specified multiple times in the user command, as each specified option will be interpreted as a new user.
-Note that option -info is only used with option -op=add or with option -op=update, and whenever you use option -op=update you need to specify the identifier of the user you want to update.
-This is done by prepending the option -info arguments with {ID:}.
+These {TYPE}={VALUE} pairs are specified in a comma separated list, so for exam- ple: info=svn=jdoe,git='John Doe <joe@example.com>'</joe@example.com> The option $-info$ option can be specified multiple times in the user command, as each specified option will be interpreted as a new user.
+Note that option $-info$ is only used with option $-op=add$ or with option $-op=update$ , and whenever you use option $-op=update$ you need to specify the identifier of the user you want to update.
+This is done by prepending the option $-info$ arguments with {ID:}.
 If we were to update 'jschmo' from the previous example, it would look like this: